smolang/inkblot/README.md

 Finally, the `other` object is deleted and **all references to its anchor URI are replaced with the URI of the invoking object**.

 ## Runtime details

-### Setup

-While I figure out how to make gradle build a separate runtime library jar, you'll have to copy the sources from `net/rec0de/inkblot/runtime` to your project source tree.

 ### Setting a SPARQL endpoint